Woburn Intensive Cereals

 Frequency

-Material Description Crop
+Material Description

-Yield Components t/ha annually AllCrops Grain and straw yields at field moisture content, approximately 85% dry matter.
+Yield Components t/ha Annually AllCrops Grain and straw yields at field moisture content, approximately 85% dry matter.
 Grass yields (1 year ley).
 Potato yields, tubers

-Crop Variety annually AllCrops Also sowing and harvest dates.
+Crop Variety Annually AllCrops Also sowing and harvest dates.

 Disease Assessment Data Eyespot and Take-all assessment on wheat and barley.